Panic! Don't panic! Navigating the trade talk proves dicey

 “I don’t think you really want to rearrange portfolios based on this type of volatility,” said Paul Nolte, Portfolio Manager At Kingsview Asset Management In Chicago.
 “This is a trader market and not an investor market.”

-Wall Street’s main gauge of volatility, the CBOE VIX index, has spiked back above the closely watched 20 level.
+Wall Street’s main gauge of volatility, the CBOE VIX index .VIX, has spiked back above the closely watched 20 level.

 “Any investment style that relies on volatility should now be roaring back to life, whether you’re an options trader, a momentum driven hedge fund, you need volatility to make money and you have it now,” said Colas.